Expert Ankle Pain

 RCP Health physiotherapists prescribe personalised home exercise programs as a core part of ankle rehabilitation.
 Here are the key evidence-based exercises for ankle pain relief and recovery.

-Trace the alphabet with your foot — early-stage ROM restoration post-sprain or fracture.
-Performs 2 sets both directions, twice daily.
+Trace the alphabet with your foot β early-stage ROM restoration after ankle injury or fracture.
+Perform 2 sets both directions, twice daily.

-Stand on one foot for 30 sec × 3 sets — the most evidence-backed exercise for preventing ankle sprain re-injury and treating chronic instability.
+Stand on one foot for 30 sec Γ 3 sets β the most evidence-backed exercise for preventing ankle re-injury and treating chronic instability.

-Resistance band eversion against a fixed anchor — strengthens the peroneal muscles that stabilise the outer ankle and prevent re-sprain.
+Resistance band eversion against a fixed anchor β strengthens the peroneal muscles that stabilise the outer ankle.

 Important: These exercises are general guidance only.
 Your RCP Health physiotherapist will prescribe a specific program matched to your diagnosis, pain level and stage of recovery.
-Exercises that are appropriate for a Grade 1 sprain may be contraindicated for a Grade 3 tear or a stress fracture.
 Always have your ankle assessed before beginning a rehabilitation program.

 Managing Ankle Pain After Running